christosgalano/devops-with-github/docs/actions/matrix_strategy.md

 ## Summary

 The matrix strategy in GitHub Actions is a powerful feature that can help you optimize your CI/CD pipeline.
 By defining a matrix, you can test your code with multiple configurations, increasing coverage and reducing the risk of errors.
-It’s also a great way to automate testing on different configurations, saving you time and effort.
-If you’re not already using the matrix strategy, give it a try and see how it can improve your CI.
+It's also a great way to automate testing on different configurations, saving you time and effort.
+If you're not already using the matrix strategy, give it a try and see how it can improve your CI.

 ## References